 Wireless sensors may be susceptible to a delay before a transfer of data begins.
 It's important that the data is transmitted and available as fast as possible.

-Wireless sensors collect real-time on-board readings and these are transmitted every 10 minutes via the local gateway.
-This ensures the maximum battery life of approximately 10 years is achieved.
+Spook wireless sensors have onboard memory chips and store every sensor value locally.
+However the collected readings are transmitted every 10 minutes via the local gateway.
+This ensures the maximum battery life of approximately 10+ years is achieved.